nens/lizard-docs/source/c_apifunctional.rst

 Versions
 ========

-We support three versions of our API:
+We support two versions of our API:

-* API v2: deprecated
 * API v3: stable
 * API v4: experimental

-The API V2 is deprecated and we advise not to use this API for developing purposes.
-API V2 will disappear in the near future.
-API V3 is the stable version of API and can be used for developing purposes.
+API V3 is the stable version of API.
+We may add new features, but it should not break existing endpoints.
-API V4 can be used in cooperation with our dev-team.
 API V4 is used to develop new features.

 Digitale Delta API
 ------------------